FlorianDevPhynix/pokemon-list-react/README.md

-# Getting Started with Create React App
+A React App that uses pokeapi.co to show a list of Pokemons

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).